 Of the ideas I had, before and after the web, I wouldn't like to say the latter were altogether better, but they were much the harder and perhaps rank therefore as a greater accomplishment, in my old age.

-Over two decades, I wrote web pages of ideas, from my youth and seniority, on my Democracy Science site.
+In the last 15 years or more, I've been writing web pages of ideas, from my youth and seniority, on my Democracy Science site.

 No doubt my desire to change the world stemmed from a barren personal life.
 I had delusions of becoming a novelist, without realising that is not possible without substantial relationships and a wide knowledge of people.